The Scary Facts About Designer Drugs and Legal Highs

-Designer drug use can have serious mental health ramifications—ranging from the short-term (during the acute intoxication phase) through to more serious and long-lasting impact, even when the drug is not being used.
-A few of these problematic psychiatric effects include:
+Designer drug use can have serious mental health ramifications—ranging from the short term (during the acute intoxication phase) through to more serious and long-lasting impacts, even when the drug is not being used.

 Sometimes, as with physical toxicities, time is the most important treatment, and keeping users in a safe, quiet environment with medical observation is sufficient.
 However, in more severe cases, medical intervention with sedative, anti-anxiety, and antipsychotic drugs may be required.3 For the most severe cases, prolonged inpatient treatment is sometimes necessary.

-As with most other drugs of abuse, the sudden discontinuation of designer drugs after a period of regular, heavy use often produces symptoms of withdrawal.
+As with most other drugs of abuse, the sudden discontinuation of designer drug use after a period of regular, heavy use often produces symptoms of withdrawal.
 Inpatient treatment at a detoxification facility can assist users through this difficult withdrawal period by offering observation and support by medical staff.

-Withdrawal from all classes of designer drugs can elicit psychological symptoms seen to arise throughout the detoxification process of many different types of drugs including:
+Withdrawal from all classes of designer drugs can elicit psychological symptoms.

 Addiction is a disease in which a person compulsively uses a substance despite negative impacts on their life such as losing a job, being arrested, or becoming estranged from friends and family.
 People who have a designer drug addiction face the same barriers to becoming well as individuals addicted to conventional drugs, including: